Vision, Mission and Values

-Parkwood Mennonite Home seeks to provide services that meet the ever-changing physical, spiritual, social and emotional needs of each resident.
+Parkwood Mennonite Home provides services that meet the ever-changing physical, spiritual, social and emotional needs of each resident.

 We believe in: